SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

 ```

 :::tip Additional information
-* Refer to our [OpenTelemetry documentation][windowseventlogreceiver] for more information about Windows Event Log receiver.
+* See [OpenTelemetry documentation][windowseventlogreceiver] for more information about Windows Event Log receiver.
 * See [Additional Configurations Reference](/docs/send-data/opentelemetry-collector/data-source-configurations/additional-configurations-reference/) for more details about OpenTelemetry configuration.
 :::